 Evidence & safety

-A practical note on How to keep habit consistency realistic in facial wellness content for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.
+A practical note on Evidence limit: habit consistency for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.

 Direct answer